Roman Dacia: Last decades of Dacia Traiana (235–271/275)

 The 230s marked the end of the final peaceful period experienced in Roman Dacia.
 The discovery of a large stockpile of Roman coins (around 8,000) at Romula, issued during the reigns of Commodus and Elagabalus, who was killed in 222 AD, has been taken as evidence that the province was experiencing problems before the mid-3rd century.
 Traditionally, the accession of Maximinus Thrax (235–238) marks the start of a 50-year period of disorder in the Roman Empire, during which the militarization of the government inaugurated by Septimius Severus continued apace and the debasement of the currency brought the empire to bankruptcy.
 As the 3rd century progressed, it saw the continued migration of the Goths, whose movements had already been a cause of the Marcomannic Wars, and whose travels south towards the Danubian frontier continued to put pressure on the tribes who were already occupying this territory.
 Between 236 and 238, Maximinus Thrax campaigned in Dacia against the Carpi, only to rush back to Italy to deal with a civil war.
-While Gordian III eventually emerged as Roman Emperor, the confusion in the heart of the empire allowed the Goths, in alliance with the Carpi, to take Histria in 238 AD before sacking the economically important commercial centres along the Danube Delta.
+While Gordian III eventually emerged as Roman Emperor, the confusion in the heart of the empire allowed the Goths, in alliance with the Carpi, to take Histria in 238 before sacking the economically important commercial centres along the Danube Delta.

 Unable to deal militarily with this incursion, the empire was forced to buy peace in Moesia, paying an annual tribute to the Goths; this infuriated the Carpi who also demanded a payment subsidy.
-Emperor Philip the Arab (244–249) ceased payment in 245 AD and the Carpi invaded Dacia the following year, attacking the town of Romula in the process.
+Emperor Philip the Arab (244–249) ceased payment in 245 and the Carpi invaded Dacia the following year, attacking the town of Romula in the process.
 The Carpi probably burned the castra of Răcari between 243 and 247.
 Evidence suggests the defensive line of the Limes Transalutanus was probably abandoned during Philip the Arab's reign, as a result of the incursion of the Carpi into Dacia.
 Ongoing raids forced the emperor to leave Rome and take charge of the situation.
 The mother of the future emperor Galerius fled Dacia Malvensis at around this time before settling in Moesia Inferior.